-This testing is similar to UAT but the user is given proper environment for testing the application.
+This testing is similar to UAT but the user is given the proper environment for testing the application.

-The type of functional testing to be used is decided on the basis of type of application.
+The type of functional testing to be used is decided on the basis of the type of application.

 Functional Testing Example

-For example, let’s consider a login page that allows users to enter user ID and password.
+For example, let’s consider a login page that allows users to enter a user ID and password.
 In order to verify the functionality of the page, we make both valid and invalid entries.
 The application should allow valid entries and prohibit invalid entries in order to ace the test.

 The test cases should include all the possibilities to validate the functionality.
-When a user ID is entered, we have to ensure that the correct format is followed, for example, the ID can’t start with alphabet or the ID has to be of a fixed length.
+When a user ID is entered, we have to ensure that the correct format is followed, for example, the ID can’t start with the alphabet or the ID has to be of a fixed length.
 Similarly, we also test the password section, for example, the password cannot be of length less than 6 characters or the password can’t be left blank.